 Other plants can also be damaged by acid rain, but the effect on food crops is minimized by the application of lime and fertilizers to replace lost nutrients.
 In cultivated areas, limestone may also be added to increase the ability of the soil to keep the pH stable, but this tactic is largely unusable in the case of wilderness lands.
-When calcium is leached from the needles of red spruce, these trees become less cold tolerant and exhibit winter injury and even death.[80][81]
+When calcium is leached from the needles of red spruce, these trees become less cold tolerant and exhibit winter injury and even death.[88][89]
+Acid rain may also affect crop productivity by necrosis or changes to soil nutrients, which ultimately prevent plants from reaching maturity.[90][91]